Astronomy Essentials

 View at EarthSky Community Photos. | Nils Ribi captured this image in Utah on April 17, 2023, and wrote: “I was setting up to photograph the Milky Way over the Windows section of Arches National Park in the very early morning hours of April 17, 2023.
 As I was, I noticed a couple Lyrid meteors in the northeast sky.
 I set the camera up in that direction and was able to capture a couple of photos.
 This is the best one.
 I then proceeded to get a nice pano photo of the Milky Way over the North Window.
 Life is good!”
 Thank you, Nils!

-Bottom line: Best time to watch the Lyrid meteor shower: before dawn on the morning of April 22, 2025.
-Sure, there’s a bright moon out there.
-But you might see some!
+Bottom line: The best time to watch the Lyrid meteor shower is after midnight and before dawn on the morning of April 22.
+You’ll have a dark and moonless sky then.
+We hope you see some meteors!

 **Predicted peak times and dates meteor showers are from the American Meteor Society.
 Note that meteor shower peak times can vary.
 Back to top